Jack Renshaw

-John Brophy Renshaw AC (8 August 1909 – 28 July 1987) was an Australian politician.
+John Brophy Renshaw (8 August 1909 – 28 July 1987) was an Australian politician.
 He was Labor Premier of New South Wales from 30 April 1964 to 13 May 1965.
 He was the first New South Wales Premier born in the 20th century.

 Early life

 Jack Renshaw was born on 8 August 1909 near Wellington in central New South Wales.
 His parents were John Ignatius Renshaw and Ann Renshaw (née Reidy).
 When he was six his parents took up a selection near the town of Binnaway.
 Five years later his father died in a farm accident, leaving his widow to raise eight children.
 Following Ann Renshaw's remarriage the family prospered and came to own a fuel depot, stock and station agency and butchery in the town.

 Renshaw was educated at Binnaway Central School, Patrician Brothers at Orange (where he lived with his grandmother), and then Holy Cross College at Ryde in north-western Sydney.
 After leaving school at the age of 14 he helped to run the family dairy property at Hampden Park, and also helped operate a milk run out of Binnaway.

 Renshaw joined the Binnaway branch of the Australian Labor Party (ALP) in 1930, and soon held office in the branch.
 He also served on the state and federal electorate councils in the area, including as President of the Gwydir Electorate Council from 1939 to 1949.
-He was active in local government, serving as an councillor (C Riding) in the Coonabarabran Shire Council from 1937 to 1944.
+He was active in local government, serving as a councillor (C Riding) in the Coonabarabran Shire Council from 1937 to 1944.
 From 1939 to 1941 he was Shire President, becoming the youngest shire president in Australia at the time.
 He resigned as Shire President in May 1941 following his election to state Parliament.
 During the late 1930s he also held a position on the Northern Executive of the Wheat Growers' Union.
 In 1939 he volunteered for service in World War II but was rejected due to a defect in his eyesight.